nabil828/comp4537-f22/Assignments/A2/readme.md

 ``` -->

 # Testing / Error Handling
+- Proper access scenarios:
+  - A user register, log in, and access protected routes successfully.
+  - Same user log in and fail to access admin-protected routes.
+  - After logout, a user cannot access a protected route even with a valid token.
-The following events should be handled as exceptions
+- Improper access scenarios: The following events should be handled as exceptions:
-- While trying to login,
+  - While trying to log in,
-  - a User was not found in DB
+    - a user was not found in DB
     - password is incorrect
   - While trying to access a protected route,
     - no Token was found in the URI.
     - user is logged in successfully but improper token was provided in the URI.
     - non-admin *user* was trying to access *admin*  protected routes.

 # Deployment Hints
 - After users login successfully, they will receive a token which the will be using for every and each subsequent request.
 This token should **not** change every time the user login.
 Hence, a user will use the same token for across multiple sessions.
 To achieve this, you might want to store the token a persistent store like a DB.